-To date, I have designed and taught sociology courses at the undergraduate level including Urban Sociology, Consumer Society and Consumer Culture, Sociology of Asian Americans, Senior Seminar: Ethnic Communities, Qualitative Research Methods, Social Statistics and Introduction to Sociology at Oberlin College and CUNY.
+To date, I have designed and taught sociology courses at the undergraduate level including Ghettos and Ethnic Enclaves, Race, Ethnicity, and Immigration in Urban America, Urban Sociology, Consumer Society and Consumer Culture, Sociology of Asian Americans, Senior Seminar: Ethnic Communities, Qualitative Research Methods, Social Statistics and Introduction to Sociology at Hamilton College, Hobart William Smith Colleges, Oberlin College and CUNY.
 I have also participated in the Writing-Across-the-Curriculum (WAC) program at Lehman College and worked in the Quantitative Reasoning Fellowship (QRF) program at Kingsborough Community College.

 In the academic year of 2016-2017, I taught two classes in the department of sociology at Oberlin College: In fall 2016, I taught “The urban experience in the U.S.” and “Consumer society and culture: from global to local.”